SamFratantonio/SamFratantonioIT1025/Lab1B/readme.md

 * Take the example of ATM that we use everyday.
 Explain or identify what is the hardware, software, data, people and process in the system you identified with respect to the ATM.

-Hardware -
+Hardware - The physical components that make up the machine.
-Software -
+Software - Data that acts as a set of instructions allowing a computer (or something like a computer) to work.
-Data -
+Data - Stored information.
 People -
 Process -